 A natural question relates to what will happen if a one-story building in this district is demolished or destroyed.
 Must a two-story building be constructed to replace it?
 Even after suffering damages of up to 70% percent of its value, the one-story building can be rebuilt.
 But a building with two or more stories would be required if the structure is damaged to more than 70% of its assessed value (Per Municipal Code Section 29.307(3)(c)).
 There are two different standards for the Zoning Board of Adjustment to approve an exception to this requirement.
 One standard is that the "restoration will be made to fullest extent possible in conformance with the applicable zoning standards" (Section 29.307(3)(c)).
-The other standard is that the lot "size and shape is not conducive to a multi-story structure . . . and . . . there is a direct benefit to the community to have a one-story structure at the proposed location" (Section 29.808(4)).
+The other standard is that the lot "size and shape is not conducive to a multi-story structure at the proposed location" (Section 29.808(4)).
 These may be difficult standards to fulfill if the only reason that a one-story building is proposed is cost or preference of the owner.